Voters

 How to Vote

-Each person on the voters' list will be mailed a sealed Voter Information Letter which will contain a unique Personal Identification Number (PIN), which when confirmed with the Voter's date of birth, will allow the Voter to cast one vote, whether by internet or telephone.
+Each person on the voters' list will be mailed a sealed Voter Information Letter which will contain a unique Personal Identification Number (PIN), which when confirmed with additional personal information such as a date of birth, will allow the Voter to cast one ballot, whether by internet or telephone.
 The Voter Information Letter will contain:

-• The unique PIN, the telephone number to call to cast a vote, and the web address (URL) to access to vote using the internet;
+• The unique PIN, the telephone number to call to cast a vote, and the web address (URL) to access to ballot using the internet;

 • Instructions on how to vote;